Skip to main content Skip to navigation

 Collaborative Working

-Researchers should be aware of the standards and procedures for the conduct of research followed by any organisations involved in collaborative research that they are undertaking.
-They should also be aware of any contractual requirements involving partner organisations, seeking guidance and assistance where necessary and reporting any concerns or irregularities to the appropriate person(s) as soon as they become aware of them.
+Researchers should be aware of the standards and procedures for the conduct of research followed by any organisations involved in collaborative research that they are undertaking and any contractual requirements involving partner organisations.

 Researchers should try to anticipate any issues that might arise as a result of working collaboratively and agree jointly in advance how they might be addressed, communicating any decisions to all members of the research team.

-In particular, researchers are advised to contact the R&IS Departmental Officer for their department as early as possible so that an appropriate agreement can be put in place which clearly outlines the specific roles of the researchers involved in the project and on issues relating to intellectual property, publication, and the attribution of authorship, recognising that, subject to legal and ethical requirements, roles and contributions may change during the time span of the research.
+In particular, researchers are advised to contact the R&IS Departmental Officer for their department as early as possible so that an appropriate agreement can be put in place which clearly outlines the specific roles of the researchers involved in the project and on issues relating to intellectual property, Trusted Research, open access, publication, and the attribution of authorship and contributorship, recognising that, subject to legal and ethical requirements, roles and contributions may change during the time span of the research.

 Research Conducted Outside The UK

-When conducting, or collaborating in, research in other countries, organisations and researchers based in the UK should comply with the legal and ethical requirements existing in the UK and in the countries where the research is conducted.
-Similarly, organisations and researchers based abroad who participate in UK-hosted researchprojects should comply with the legal and ethical requirements existing in the UK as well as those of their own country.
+When conducting, or collaborating in, research in other countries, researchers based in the UK should comply with the legal and ethical requirements existing in the UK and in the countries where the research is conducted, with particular regard for Trusted Research requirements, following University processes and policies for international research.

-In particular where developing societies are involved specific consideration must be given to the following:
+In particular, where developing societies are involved, specific consideration must be given to to fostering equitable research partnerships and to the following:

-• that the characteristics and culture of the country do not diminish the researcher's respect for the rights and interests of participants involved;
+• that the characteristics and culture of the country should be observed but should not diminish the researcher's respect for the rights and interests of participants involved;